microsoft/CCF/doc/users/deploy_app.rst

     [2020-05-14 14:50:24.388]   Node [ 4] = 127.184.250.157:35113
     [2020-05-14 14:50:24.388]   Node [ 5] = 127.175.51.36:34699
     [2020-05-14 14:50:24.388] You can now issue business transactions to the liblogging.enclave.so.signed application.
-    [2020-05-14 14:50:24.388] See https://microsoft.github.io/CCF/users/issue_commands.html for more information.
+    [2020-05-14 14:50:24.388] Keys and certificates have been copied to the common folder: /path/to/test_network_common [2020-05-14 14:50:24.388] See https://microsoft.github.io/CCF/users/issue_commands.html for more information.
     [2020-05-14 14:50:24.388] Press Ctrl+C to shutdown the network.